AdaptiveCity/acp_data_strategy/README.md

 "acp_ts": "1586461606.465372"
 ```

 Sensors designed within the project will include `acp_ts` in their transmitted data as the
 definitive time of the sensor reading, along with other timestamps from the internal processes of
 the sensor.

 Sensors (and other sources) from 3rd parties may include their time reference in some
 proprietary format.
 In this case a suitable decoder from `acp_decoders` may create the `acp_ts`
 property from the encoding of time in the data.

 In the absence of any recognized time value in the sensor data, the `acp_decoders`
 `DecoderManager` will create `acp_ts` with the current system timestamp.

 ### Spatial coordinates

 We require consistent support for **three**  parellel location reference systems:

-1. **Latitude, longitude, altitude.** The only definitive common reference system.
+1. **Global** The only definitive common reference system constituting of latitude, longitude and altitude.
 Necessary for outdoor sensors and
 the coordinate system used while interacting with 'map' views of sensors or data.

 2. **In-building coordinates.** This will be a spatial coordinate system typically unique to a given building, typically